Brett Kennedy: Long Island Ducks

 On April 5, 2022, Kennedy signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In six starts, he posted a 2–1 record with a 3.03 ERA and 27 strikeouts over 32 2/3 innings.

 Boston Red Sox

 On May 24, 2022, Kennedy's contract was purchased by the Boston Red Sox and he was assigned to the Double-A Portland Sea Dogs.
-He elected free agency on November 10, 2022.
+In 25 appearances split between Portland and the Triple-A Worcester Red Sox, he compiled a 3-6 record and 3.87 ERA with 61 strikeouts and 5 saves across 76 2/3 innings pitched.
+Kennedy elected free agency following the season on November 10.